The Global Time Agreement Puzzle

 Some background on how bitcoin works: Bitcoin transactions are stored in a globally-readable block chain.
 Each individual block contains a list of transactions, a proof of work (a partial hash collision that depends in part on the preceding block), a timestamp representing the approximate time the block was created, and some additional information.
 (See a complete block here.)

-When a new block is created, 50 bitcoins are added to the account that created the block until the pre-defined limit of 21 million bitcoins is reached.
+A block reward is generated with each new block until the pre-defined limit of 21 million bitcoins is reached.
 Each new block represents a confirmation of previously stored transactions, making it increasingly harder to revert those transactions.
 Approximately 126,500 blocks have been created to date with a value of $46 million at current rates.

 The block timestamps allow the system to regulate the production of bitcoins.
 The required difficulty level for the proof of work is automatically adjusted based on the amount of time it took to create previous blocks, with the goal of producing 1 block every 10 minutes and thus maintaining a stable expansion rate.

 An attacker could potentially slow down or speed up a node's network time counter by connecting as multiple peers and reporting inaccurate timestamps.
-(A relatively small number of Tor clients could send enough messages to take over the node's median time.)
+For instance, a relatively small number of Tor clients could send enough messages to take over the node's median time.

 An advanced attack would involve speeding up the clocks of a majority of the network's mining resources while slowing down the target's clock.
 Since the time value can be skewed by at most 70 minutes, the difference between the nodes would be 140 minutes.